Pouring your own lead fishing sinkers and jigs

 For those unfamiliar with casting lead it is a bit of a surprise at first as to just how much lead you can get through.
 A kilo of lead will only make five 200-gram jigs.

 Stainless steel wire is not generally available from hardware stores.
 They will only stock galvanized or brass wire.
-These are no good because they are too soft.
-After a long fight with a good kingfish, for example, a stainless steel split ring can cut through brass wire.
+These are not good because they are too soft.
+After a long fight with a good kingfish, for example, a stainless steel split ring can cut through the brass wire.
 Some of the top tackle stores also carry the wire you’ll need.
-This is Mason single strand stainless leader material.
-Otherwise you will have to buy it from a wire merchant.
+This is Mason’s single strand stainless leader material.
+Otherwise, you will have to buy it from a wire merchant.

 The wire spikes in a sand grip “breakaway” style surfcasting sinker should also be made from stainless wire otherwise they will bend too easily and pull out of the bottom defeating their purpose.

 Finally, you need a heat source.
 By far the best thing is a portable gas cooker.
 This can be placed on the concrete driveway outside allowing the toxic fumes to disperse more readily than would be the case indoors.
 A twin burner is useful as you can use the second element to heat the mould a little before your first pour.
 This will produce a smoother surface on the finished item.

 It might be stating the obvious but molten lead is very hot.
 Your biggest enemy is moisture of any kind.
 A single drop will cause the molten lead to explode firing bits of deadly hot lead back at you.
 For this reason, always wear safety goggles and protective leather gloves.
 A full-face visor shield available from hardware stores is an even better option.

 If like me you have young children the first thing to do is get rid of them completely.
 Either wait until they have gone to bed, or lock them in the house!